nullstack/nullstack.github.io/articles/about.md

 Nullstack context uses the dependency injection pattern, which means that everything you need can be requested from the framework at the signature level of the function.

-The context is an horizontally scoped object that is injected in all of your function calls.
+The context is a horizontally scoped object that is injected in all of your function calls.
 The non-hierarchical nature of this pattern allows you to easily move around your component's logic as your application grows, while still avoiding problems like props drilling or filling your view layer with store declarations.

 This has two major advantages: